MicrosoftDocs/azure-dev-docs/articles/python/get-started-app-chat-app-load-test-locust.md

 ## View load balancer logs

-To understand that the load balancer is switching between the three Azure OpenAI resources, use the Azure Container App logs.
+To see how the load balancer is switching between the three Azure OpenAI resources, use the Azure Container App logs.

 * [View Azure Container Apps logs](get-started-app-chat-scaling-with-azure-container-apps.md#stream-logs-to-see-the-load-balancer-results)